TheArctesian/coalas/README.md

 You can the mutate the state of the arrays with normal python functionality

-For more info please check the docs folder
+For more info please check the docs folder or the wiki page

 ## Contributing